This is a true story of my spiritual growth.

 Mike then looked at me and grinned.
 "That was pretty neat what you did to that cop car."

 I said, "You saw that?"
-He said, "Yes, I was tuned into your wave length...look over there!"
+He said, "Yes...look over there!"
 I looked where he pointed, and there was the cop car, driving though a parking lot.
 "You didn't destroy it, you just moved it from one spot to another."

 "But what of the cops, won't they be shaken up, sitting along side the road one second, then popping up in a parking lot the next?"